-NuView Treatment Center, an outpatient treatment facility in Los Angeles, is committed to offering addiction treatment for all addiction severities.
+NuView Treatment Center, a Los Angeles IOP program is committed to offering addiction treatment for all addiction severities.
 Our outpatient programs cover all levels of care, including partial hospitalization programs, intensive outpatient programs, outpatient programs, and aftercare planning.
 We recognize that recovery is a period of growth and development, and that people’s needs change over time.

 Our clients have the opportunity to progress from one level of care to another, allowing them to develop increased autonomy and independence while continuing to receive invaluable support.
 We believe that treating an addiction is a long term process that involves self-reflection, learning new skills and behaviors, and building a new life.